Snapchat/KeyDB-docs/docs/commands.md

 Initiates a replication stream from the master.

-The SYNC command is called by Redis replicas for initiating a replication stream from the master.
+The SYNC command is called by KeyDB replicas for initiating a replication stream from the master.
 It has been replaced in newer versions of KeyDB by [PSYNC](/docs/commands/#psync).

-For more information about replication in Redis please check the replication page.
+For more information about replication in KeyDB please check the replication page.

 #### Return value:
 Non standard return value, a bulk transfer of the data followed by [PING](/docs/commands/#ping) and write requests from the master.